andrewpbray/math-243-spring-2016/syllabus.md

 permalink: /syllabus/
 ---

+Statistical Learning is a field that ties together statistical theory and practice with the methods of machine learning have emerged in the last several decades.

 This course is geared towards students with the following experience.

 - Exposure and understanding of the fundamental concepts of linear regression: